arnovolts/odin-recipes/README.md

 # Introduction
 It is a simple website showcasing recipes.
 This project is offered by [the odin project](https://www.theodinproject.com/about), in the final section of their HTML Foundations course.
-The recipes found on this project are take from [bonappetit](https://www.bonappetit.com/).
+The recipes found on this project are taken from [bonappetit](https://www.bonappetit.com/).

 # Styling